DGretta/Music/modular/mutable_marbles_guide.md

 - **Ambient musicians** creating long-form generative compositions with slow development
 - **Live performers** who want an AI collaborator that responds to musical context
 - **Experimental composers** exploring machine learning in musical composition
-- **Phase 2 system builders** creating multi-module AI musical ecosystems
+- **Advanced system builders** creating multi-module pattern generation ecosystems

 ### **The Learning Experience:**
 Using Marbles teaches you about your own musical preferences by showing you patterns in new ways.
 As you adjust the DEJA VU and other parameters, you discover which probability distributions and pattern repetitions appeal to you musically. **You guide the system** - it doesn't learn independently, but responds to your creative direction.
 It's a sophisticated tool for musical exploration.